Raj0168/teetoise-main/README.md

 ## Project Management Workflow

-All features were organized and tracked using the [GitHub Project Board](https://github.com/users/Raj0168/projects/1).
+All features were organized and tracked using the [GitHub Project Board](https://github.com/users/Raj0168/projects/2).
 Tasks such as `Frontend Development`, `Backend Development`, and `DevOps & Infrastructure` were completed with clean separation and progress tracking.

----

-## Future Improvements

-- [ ] Real-time features using WebSockets
-- [ ] Email notifications & reminders
-- [ ] Dark mode toggle
-- [ ] Unit & E2E testing with Jest/Cypress

----

 ## Author